-For those who are newer to guitars, it can sometimes be tough to establish where to start looking when shopping, whether it’s for a first guitar or your first upgrade.
-It’s all too easy to fall into the trap of leaning on the one brand you’ve heard of, or the one your friend has without ever learning more about what else is out there.
+For those who are newer to guitars, it can sometimes be tough to establish where to start looking when shopping, whether it’s for a first guitar or your first upgrade, and that’s where our ultimate electric guitar brands guide comes in!

 In this KillerGuitarRigs Guide, we’ve provided a comprehensive guide to 10 of the biggest brands in the world of electric guitars.
 For each brand, we’ve started with an introduction to the company’s history, and a little bit of information on what they’re most known for today.